Niftory/niftory-kotd-cadence/README.md

 The collectible structure is very similar to NBA Top Shot (and most card based collectibles), where collectibles will be minted in varying size runs, and belong to different sets and series over time.
 Some improvements and changes have been made to the Top Shot contract, including:

--Nomenclature changes (e.g. 'Play' -> 'CollectibleItem')
+    *Nomenclature changes (e.g. 'Play' -> 'CollectibleItem')
--Small quality of life improvements, like named paths -Data access improvements based off of Josh Hannan's "What I’ve learned since Top Shot" Cadence blogs -Additional contract defined metadata at the Series, Set, and CollectibleItem level -Functionality conveniences, such as closing all open sets & editions when starting a new Series
+    *Small quality of life improvements, like named paths *Data access improvements based off of Josh Hannan's "What I’ve learned since Top Shot" Cadence blogs *Additional contract defined metadata at the Series, Set, and CollectibleItem level *Functionality conveniences, such as closing all open sets & editions when starting a new Series

 The official flow-js-testing library has been used for the creation of the test suite.